aclark4life/cs/README.rst

 CS
 ==

-Computer Science Code from Back in the Day
+My CS code from back in the day.